 To qualify as a registered property appraiser under ORS 308.010, you must meet certain training and education criteria, then file an application and pass an exam.

-Submit an Application for County Appraiser online.
+Submit an Application for registered Appraiser online.

 We'll review your application within 14 days and notify you by email whether or not you've met the qualifications to take the appraiser exam.
 The proctored exam is offered on the first and third Tuesday of each month.
 There is no charge to take the 100 multiple-choice question exam that covers: